JetBrains/Qodana/topics/jvm.md

 ## Before you start
 {id="jvm-before-you-start"}

+<link-summary>Learn the steps that you should take before running %product%.</link-summary>

 ### Qodana Cloud

+<link-summary>Before running %product%, you should generate a project token using %cloud%.</link-summary>

 <include from="lib_qd.topic" element-id="before-start-qodana-cloud" use-filter="empty,jvm"/>

 ### Preparing your software

+<link-summary>Before running %product%, you should prepare the software environment.</link-summary>

 <include from="lib_qd.topic" element-id="before-start-prepare-software" use-filter="empty,jvm"/>

 ### Install project dependencies

+<link-summary>Learn how you can install JavaScript and TypeScript project dependencies before running %product%.</link-summary>

 Linters resolve project dependencies automatically from your Gradle or Maven build system, so no preliminary steps are required, even when you run %product% on a CI/CD platform.
 If your project needs additional setup before